moosichu/resetera_programming_ot/OP.md

 There is a [GitHub Repo](https://github.com/moosichu/resetera_programming_ot) which contains this OP, please feel free to make any pull requests containing improvements to this!

 Also feel free to create any [issues](https://github.com/moosichu/resetera_programming_ot/issues) for things you would like to see added to the OP!

+# Special Thanks

+To:

+- phisheep for the Haskell and Python learning resources!

 # Note